Dayne Ogilvie Prize

 Established in 2007, the prize was not originally presented for a specific work, although writers must have published at least one book of fiction or poetry to be eligible.
 The winner was selected by an independent jury of three members, and presented annually; the presentation was normally in June, although the 2020 announcement was postponed to October due to the COVID-19 pandemic in Canada.
 In its early years the award was presented in conjunction with Pride Toronto, although in later years it expanded to different venues and cities.

 Beginning in the prize's second year, the award introduced a preliminary shortlist of two or three writers.
-The writer or writers not selected as the final winner of the prize are awarded if one writer is named or each if two writers are named.
-Non-winning authors remained eligible for the primary award in future years; in 2019, Casey Plett became the first nominee in the award's history to be renominated a second time.
+In 2019, Casey Plett became the first nominee in the award's history to be renominated a second time.

 In 2022, the Writers' Trust transitioned the award from a general "career achievement" award into a prize to honour specific debut books.
 The award's scheduling has also been moved so that it no longer takes place in June as part of Pride Month, but in November at the same gala presentation as the other Writers' Trust awards.

+The prize package has since been increased to $12,000 for the winner, and $2,000 for each of the non-winning finalists.